 Encourage students to submit their bills to a Model Congress if your school participates in one, or to write or e-mail their representatives about their ideas.
 E-mail addresses for congressional representatives are available from the House of Representatives Web site.

 The documents included in this project are from Record Group 11, the General

 Records of the United States, and from the John F. Kennedy Presidential Library.

-They are available online through the Archival Research Catalog (ARC)
+They are available online through the Online Catalog (OPA) National Archives Identifiers:

 The National Archives Catalog replaces its prototypes, the Archival Research Catalog (ARC) and NARA Archival Information Locator (NAIL).
 You can still perform a keyword, digitized image and location search.
 The online catalog's advanced functionalities also allow you to search by organization, person, or topic.